 Confronting the Company

-When confronting sexual harassment there are three critical steps the employee should follow:
+When confronting the perpetrator there are three critical steps the employee should follow:

 - Object to the harassment in writing,

-- Record the harassment in writing as soon as possible.
+- Keep a written record of the bad behavior as soon as possible.

 Make your objection to the offending conduct known to someone at the company who is important.
 You still have a claim even if you do not object, but objecting is the right thing to do and it helps your case legally.
 Date all of your objections, reports, and records.